Understanding Bankruptcy Means Test California

 Form 122A-1Supp: Statement of Exemption from Presumption of Abuse Under § 707(b) (2)

-Form 122A-1Supp is used to determine if you are exempt from the means test, regardless of your income.
+Form 122A-1Supp determines if you are exempt from the means test, regardless of your income.
 People who may qualify for this exemption are:

 If any of these exemptions apply to you, you should file Form 122A-Supp and fill out Part 3 of Form 122A-1 for verification.
 You don’t need to file Form 122A-2.

-If your monthly income level exceeds the California median income and you don’t qualify for an exemption, you need to complete Form 122A-2.
+If your monthly income level exceeds the California median income and you don’t qualify for an exemption, you must complete Form 122A-2.

 This form calculates your income after deducting living expenses and payment of certain debts.
 If your disposable income multiplied by 60 is lower than one-quarter of your unsecured debts, you qualify for discharge under Chapter 7.

-If your disposable income is high enough to pay your debts, there may be a presumption that you are abusing the system, and you will not qualify.
+If your disposable income is high enough to pay your debts, there may be a presumption that you are abusing the system and will not qualify.